sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

-In psychometrics we use reliability analysis to provide information about how consistently a scale measures a psychological construct (see section :doc:`Assessing the reliability of a measurement <../Ch02/Ch02_StudyDesign_3>`).
-**Internal consistency** is what we are concerned with here, and that refers to the consistency across all the individual items that make up a measurement scale.
+In psychometrics we use reliability analysis to provide information about how consistently a scale measures a psychological construct (see section :doc:`../Ch02/Ch02_StudyDesign_3`). **Internal consistency** is what we are concerned with here, and that refers to the consistency across all the individual items that make up a measurement scale.
 So, if we have V1, V2, V3, V4 and V5 as observed item variables, then we can calculate a statistic that tells us how internally consistent these items are in measuring the underlying construct.

 A popular statistic used to check the internal consistency of a scale is **Cronbach’s α** (alpha; :ref:`Cronbach, 1951 <Cronbach_1951>`).